People and Places

 preserved effigy of a cross-legged knight of circa 1330.

-the river Coquet, has a sandy beach only 1 mile away and fishing
+the mouth of the river Coquet, has a sandy beach only 1 mile away

-and boating in the river.
-You can travel by boat from the castle
+and fishing and boating in the river.
+You can travel by boat from

-(or follow a shady path) upstream to the Hermitage, an unusual
+the castle (or follow a shady path) upstream to the Hermitage, an

-refuge dug into the face of the bluff by some hermit in the 14th
+unusual refuge dug into the face of the bluff by some hermit in the

-century.
-Not much is known about him, but he hollowed out a chapel
+14th century.
+Not much is known about him, but he hollowed out a

-and two living chambers on two floors connected by steps.
-Hermits
+chapel and two living chambers on two floors connected by steps.

-lived here in the 16th century.
-Coquet Island offshore was also
+Hermits lived here in the 16th century.
+Coquet Island offshore was

 The castle is the most splendid ruin of its